outsidenote/eventualize/docs/learn-more/streams.md

 ---

 # Streams

 Events that are captured, stored in **Streams**.
-A Stream holds in once place events that belong to the same entity.
+A Stream holds in once place, events that belong to the same entity.
 A Stream uses an underlying transactional database of your choice (e.g. SQL Server) to store its events.
 In order to easily locate a Stream, it has a **Stream Type** and a **Stream Id**.
 The combination of both needs to be unique across the system.